 Milk-Making Protein Sources

 This list was built from a compilation of sources, but primarily Hilary Jacobson's book, Mother Food.
-You can also read more about lactogenic foods in my eBook!
+Check out her book for more great information!

 These foods are best eaten in their most natural state: organic, whole fat, grass-fed and pasture-raised.
 If you can find raw and you trust the source, even better!
 While it’s not always easy to find farm-fresh eggs, the taste and quality is incomparable.